pupil-labs/pupil-docs/src/neon/troubleshooting.md

 Below you can find a list of issues we have observed in the past and recommendations on how to fix them.
 If the instructions do not solve the problem for you, please reach out to us on [Discord](https://pupil-labs.com/chat/) or via email to `info@pupil-labs.com`.

-## Neon & Neon App
+## Neon & Neon Companion app

 #### Recordings are not uploading to Pupil Cloud successfully
-1. Make sure **Cloud upload** is enabled in the Neon app's settings.
+1. Make sure **Cloud upload** is enabled in the Neon Companion app's settings.
 1. Try logging out of the app and back in.

 #### The Companion device is vibrating and a red LED is blinking in the Neon module!
 The vibrations and the blinking LED try to grab the wearer's attention to notify them of a problem that may critically hurt the ongoing recording.
-To get details on the problem, open the Neon app, which will show an error description.
+To get details on the problem, open the Neon Companion app, which will show an error description.

 Potential problems include:
 - Low battery on the Companion Device.